 In the second half of 2015, IHI acquired the assets, liabilities and operations of the Island Hotels Group.
 IHI acquired the entire issued share capital of IHGH which consisted of 38,583,660 shares of a nominal value of &1 each.
 In consideration for this acquisition IHI effected an aggregate cash settlement of &21.4 million and issued 2,687,960 ordinary IHI shares of &1 each in favour of IHGH's outgoing shareholders, upon the signing of the share purchase and sale agreement on 10 August 2015.
-A further payment of &17.3 million and the issuance of 6,507,168 ordinary IHI shares will be made by 10 August 2016.
-The cash settlement is expected to be partly funded through part of the net proceeds of this Bond Issue with the balance being funded through new bank financing.
+A further payment of &17.3 million was made on 10 August 2016 (the "Final Payment Date").
+The cash settlement was partly funded through part of the net proceeds of a bond issue in June 2016 with the balance being funded through new bank financing.
+In terms of the acquisition IHI was also due to issue 6,507,168 ordinary IHI shares of bonus shares, on 26 October 2015 and 11 July 2016 respectively.
+Accordingly, an additional 396,326 bonus shares were allotted on the Final Payment Date, increasing the number of shares issued on the Final Payment Date to 6,903,494 ordinary IHI shares.